chrfrantz/NetLogo-Extension-DBSCAN/README.md

 ## Usage

-The extension contains two reporters, `cluster-by-variable` and `cluster-by-location`.
+The extension contains two reporters, `cluster-by-variable` and `cluster-by-location` that support the clustering of individuals and patches.

 ### Clustering individuals by variable